DinoBansigan/dinobansigan/input/posts/get-all-objectids-from-mongodb-into-sql-server.md

 So now we have a list of ObjectIds from MongoDB.
 Imagine if you got back thousands of ObjectIds.
 It would be tempting at this point to say something like, hey I need to write a console app that can parse these results.
 I know I did.
 And I did write such an app, but eventually I realized I didn't need to.
 All I needed was Notepad++. *Actually any text editor with a good enough "search and replace" feature will work.*

-After copying those results from Robot 3T into Notepad++, you can then use the "search and replace" functionality to transform the results into INSERT scripts that you can run in SQL Server.
+After copying those results from Robo 3T into Notepad++, you can then use the "search and replace" functionality to transform the results into INSERT scripts that you can run in SQL Server.

 So first thing you need to do is comment out all those brackets `{` and `}`.
 To do this, you simply search for `{` or `}` and replace the values with `--{` or `--}`.
 Adding `--` to the start of a line will comment it out in SQL Server.
 You can also opt to simply just delete all those brackets.
 SQL Server won't care if there are spaces between INSERT scripts.
 At this point your text file in Notepad++ will look similar to what I have below.
 ```